-It takes three years of careful cultivation for a vanilla vine to be ready to bear flowers.
+It takes three years of careful cultivation for a vanilla vine to flower.
 The vine must be stressed to trigger the production of flowers.
 These occur one at a time, and each flower has to be pollinated by hand.
-It's normal to see buds, flowers and inflorescences (pollinated flowers) all on the same plant.
+It's normal to see buds, flowers and pollinated flowers on the same plant.
 The green vanilla beans develop quickly but must be left on the vine for 6 months to reach maturity.
-Farmers know their vanilla is ready to be harvested when the tips of the beans turn yellow.
+Farmers know their vanilla is ready for harvest when the tips of the beans turn yellow.

-After picking and sorting, the green beans go through a lengthy, carefully controlled curing process.
+After picking and sorting, the green beans go through a lengthy, controlled curing process.